 This just isn’t your average pork fried rice recipe, it’s BBQ Pork Fried Rice!
+If you have leftover pork from last night’s dinner, this is going to be perfect!

 As you can see by a lot of our recipes, we do like fried rice around here.
 It’s one of those dinners that everyone loves (thank god there’s some) and you can pretty much whip together using whatever you have in the fridge.